Collector’s Rambler

 Scope:

-An overview of the front of the house.
+An axonometric drawing overview of the the back of the building.

-An overview of the back of the house.
+An axonometric drawing overview of the front of the building.

 Architect: